sjl/.plan/README.markdown

 Back from SF.
 Registered for ELS 2019.
 Don't have anything to talk about this time, but it'll be good to see folks again.

+## 2019-02-22

+Did some more Rosalind problems.
+I'm up to 33 or so now.
+These were fairly straightforward, but there are some other trickier ones I need to think about more.